emdashdrupal/Carto/Home.md

 ## Post-export: Now what?

 After you export the files, how do you view and use the data?
-The following provides you with some suggestions based on different situations.

 ### Use Carto data with GIS software